jay-bman725/jaymakesvideos-website/README.md

-> ⚠️ **Warning:** The theme switching feature is currently in beta.
-It may sometimes apply immediately, but if it doesn't, please refresh the website and the changes should take effect.
-If you encounter any errors, please open a GitHub issue.
+> ⚠️ **Beta Notice:**
->
+> The theme switching feature and mobile support are currently in beta.
+If you experience any issues, please report them by opening a GitHub issue.

 # jaymakesvideos-website

 Welcome to **jaymakesvideos.xyz** – my personal website and the ultimate hub for all things related to my online presence.
 Here, you'll find links to my social media profiles, a little bit about me, and how you can get in touch.
 Feel free to explore and connect!